Astor Piazzolla: In the vanguard of nuevo tango

-During the period of Argentine military dictatorship from 1976 to 1983, Piazzolla lived in Italy, but returned many times to Argentina, recorded there, and on at least one occasion had lunch with the dictator Jorge Rafael Videla.
-However, his relationship with the dictator might have been less than friendly, as recounted in Astor Piazzolla, A manera de memorias (a comprehensive collection of interviews, constituting a memoir):
+During the Argentine military dictatorship from 1976 to 1983, Piazzolla lived in Italy, but returned many times to Argentina and recorded there.
+On at least one occasion he lunched with the dictator Jorge Rafael Videla, as he recounts in his oral memoir:

-One year before the Los Largartos issue you went to Videla's house and had lunch with him.
+[Interviewer:] One year before the Los Largartos issue you went to Videla's house and had lunch with him.
 Why did you accept that invitation?